LEMON CURD LINZER COOKIES

 FILLINGS FOR LEMON LINZER COOKIES FILLING

-I love lemon curd in these cookies, but if you’d rather skip making it, you can easily substitute it with apricot jam, orange jam, or any of your favorite jams, or even use hazelnuts and fill them with Nutella or strawberry jam, like I did in these Raspberry Coconut Linzer Cookies.
+I’ve included my fresh lemon curd recipe below, but store bought works just as well.
+While I love using lemon curd in these cookies, you can easily substitute it with apricot jam, orange jam, or any of your favorite jams.
+You could even add hazelnuts and fill them with Nutella or strawberry jam, like I did in my Raspberry Coconut Linzer Cookies.

 STORING